Philogy/philogy.github.io/_drafts/2023-01-30-defi-accounting-for-noobs.md

 This blog post will give you a practical introduction to accounting in the context of DeFi.

-I've created this post to share some of my learnings as an amateur, self-taught bookkeeper and expand the community of accounting interested DeFi users.
-Hopefully I can help some of you with your daily crypto / DeFi trading activities and maybe foster a small community of accounting interested nerds like me. 😄
+I've created this post to share some of my learnings as an amateur, self-taught bookkeeper and expand the community of accounting-interested DeFi users.
+Hopefully, I can help some of you with your daily crypto / DeFi trading activities. 😄

 ## Reasons To Learn Basic Accounting

-Before diving in to the actual content I wanted to lay out some reasons why you might want to learn the basics of accounting if you're not already motivated / interested.
+Before diving into the actual content I wanted to lay out some reasons why you might want to learn the basics of accounting if you're not already motivated / interested.
 If you already know why you want to learn feel free to skip to the next [section]({% post_url 2023-01-30-defi-accounting-for-noobs %}#-crypto-tax-software--when-to-get-help-from-experts).